Ilya Repin: Portraits

 Repin particularly excelled at portrait painting.
 He produced more than three hundred portraits in his career.
 He painted most of the notable political figures, writers and composers of his time.
 One exception was Dostoevsky, whose mysticism Repin did not appreciate at all.
 He preceded each portrait with six or seven sketches.
 He had to persuade a reluctant Tolstoy to be portrayed working in a field with bare feet, as he usually did.

-Repin persistently searched for new techniques and content to give his work more fullness and depth.
-Repin had a set of favorite subjects, and a limited circle of people whose portraits he painted.
-But he had a deep sense of purpose in his aesthetics, and had the great artistic gift to sense the spirit of the age and its reflection in the lives and characters of individuals.
-Repin's search for truth and for an ideal led him in various directions artistically, influenced by hidden aspects of social and spiritual experiences as well as national culture.
-Like most Russian realists of his times, Repin often based his works on dramatic conflicts, drawn from contemporary life or history.
-He also used mythological images with a strong sense of purpose; some of his religious paintings are among his greatest.